Registration for Reserved Totes now open!

 Who can stomp?

-This event is for Adults and Students in grade 6th and higher (age 11 & up.)
+This event is perfect for Adults and Students in grade 6th and higher (age 11 & up.)
 Stompers should be without physical limitations that would prohibit them from stepping into a 4' high container with step stool assistance.
 You will be stomping grapes in a 4'x4' picking tote for a minimum of 3 1/2 minutes.
 There is a chance there will be bees, so we suggest anyone with bee allergies use proper precautions and protocols to keep themselves safe.

 Why can’t my little bear cub stomp?